Lynk & Co 01: Model details

+The Lynk & Co 01 is based on the Compact Modular Architecture platform, developed by China Euro Vehicle Technology AB (CEVT), a platform which also underpins the Volvo XC40.
+The 01 will share much of its components with the XC40, including its electrical architecture, engines and safety systems.

 The Lynk & Co 01 is equipped with a 10.2-inch multimedia screen.
 One of the "Pro" models provides with timely four-wheel drive.
 The Speech Recognition System is able to take part in media, navigation system, phone and air conditioning.